Privacy and security benefits

 Your personal information is valuable and worth protecting.

 It's important to know who you are sharing your personal information with online.
 It's also important to understand how your information and privacy are being protected.
-Using an accredited Digital ID provider on the Australian Government Digital ID system means information is:
+Using an accredited Digital ID provider means information is:

 - protected by strict security protocols set by the Australian Government.

-Information about what services you access is protected and only used to:
+Information about what services you access using your Digital ID is protected and only used to:

 What information is shared?